ivan-m/paraphrase/Differences.md

 the various polyparse parsers.
 However, there are some differences which this document attempts to catalogue:

-1. The types are obviously different.  `polyparse-next` is polymorphic in terms of the input rather than a separate parser type for every possible input type.
+1. The types are obviously different.  `paraphrase` is polymorphic in terms of the input rather than a separate parser type for every possible input type.